Updated 27 May 2020

 In response to COVID-19, many banks have announced approaches to negotiating mortgage repayment.
 As a starting point, you should refer to information on your bank’s website.

 The National Debt Helpline has published information about how to approach negotiations with your bank.
-You can access this information by clicking here.

 If you cannot agree with your bank about how to proceed, you can ask the Australian Financial Complaints Authority (AFCA) to review your bank’s decision.